abudeebf/Spinoza-2.0/README.md

 If the first doesn't work...
 Visit http://localhost:3004

-Setting up the server to run for your students
+# Setting up the server to run for your students
 * start Spinoza-2.0 on a dedicated server (perhaps using screen or forever or pm2)
 * visit console.developer.google.com and setup Oauth2 credentials ...
 (EXPLAIN)
-done!